pbs/alexandria/pages/design_elements.md

 </button>

 - These are buttons that are meant to convey the "default/activated" state of a related object (usually a video or show).
-- The "default state" border is $gray-30, the text is $gray-56, and the fill is $gray-5.
+- The "default state" border and text are $gray-56, and the fill is $gray-5.
 - There usually is an icon on the left, that does not change with the state
 - The *text label* in the button changes with state
-- The "activated" state can have either a $green-darken-10 fill, or a $yellow fill (the yellow state may be revised due to accessibility concerns)
+- The "activated" state can have either a $green or $magenta fill

 ### Social Sign In Buttons